GianfrancoPiazzolla/EV-Master/README.md

 2. **Open the app**: Simply open `index.html` in any modern web browser.

 ### Mobile Use (PWA)

 If hosted on a secure (HTTPS) server like GitHub Pages, you can select "Add to Home Screen" on your mobile device to use it as a full-screen standalone application.

 ---

-## 📐 Calculation Logic

-The app utilizes empirical correction factors for estimations:

-* **Efficiency**: Derived from the ratio of energy used (based on % drop and battery capacity) to the distance traveled.
-* **Environmental Impact**: The Trip Estimator applies penalties for low temperatures and high speeds to provide a realistic "worst-case" scenario.

----